8 Tips for Using a Plasma Cutter in Custom Car Builds

 Optimize your plasma cutting

-Most every custom car fabrication or repair involves a lot of cutting and welding of metal, and that starts with a plasma cutter.
+Most every custom car fabrication or repair involves cutting metal, and that starts with a plasma arc cutter.
 Whether you’re cutting sheet metal for body panels or thicker stock for steel frames, a plasma cutter is an essential tool for your custom build.

 Plasma cutters offer flexibility to cut most types of metal in varying thicknesses, including steel, stainless, aluminum, copper, bronze, brass, titanium, Inconel and other materials.
-The process is also faster and easier than many other cutting methods, and it delivers clean, precise cuts with a smaller heat-affected zone to help prevent material warpage or paint damage.
+The process is also faster and easier than many other cutting methods.
+It delivers clean, precise cuts with a smaller heat-affected zone to help prevent material warpage or paint damage.
 Many plasma cutters are also lightweight and portable.

-These tips can help you select the right plasma cutter for your project — and get the most out of your machine in the garage or shop.
+These tips can help you select the right plasma cutter — and get the most out of your machine.

 Choosing a plasma cutter